-I decided to do a PhD to give myself the opportunity to study something I love and wanted to know more about.
-My PhD is in Tissue Engineering and Regenerative Medicine which is a field that involves a range of technologies that seek to help the body repair and restore itself.
+I decided to do a MSc to give myself the opportunity to study something I love and wanted to know more about (I was doing a PhD, but sadly had to change paths because I was diagnosed with a chronic illness).
+My MSc was in Tissue Engineering and Regenerative Medicine which is a field that involves a range of technologies that seek to help the body repair and restore itself.
 Millions of people suffer from damaged bone from an accident or disease.
-My PhD is looking into a new technology called cell sheet technology, which I’m developing to use to help repair and regenerate damaged bone.
+My research was looking into a new technology called cell sheet technology, which I’m developing to use to help repair and regenerate damaged bone.
 Cells are cultured to form sheets that can be detached and stacked together to make a 3D tissue (Figure 1 and 2), a bit like stacking layers of a cake together.
 Then this can be combined with a material called a scaffold, a bit like scaffolding on a building it helps to support the cells when you put it in the area of damaged bone.
 Ideally this scaffold will degrade in the body at the rate that new bone is formed, and the cell sheets should help speed up this process.
-I will be going to New Zealand for 3 months next year to make some 3D printed scaffolds to combine with the cell sheets.

 Figure 1: Advantages of cell sheet technology compared to normal cell culture methods.
 This includes avoiding damaging the cells and the extracellular matrix (ECM), which are key components that can be kept to provide an effective clinical treatment.
 The ECM is secreted by cells to provide structural and biochemical support to the surrounding cells, which is the main component of bone.